Fecho-A/Fecho-A/README.md

 <H1> Hey there!
 I'm Federico Alvarez 👋</H1>

-<p>I'm from Argentina, I'm a Full Stack Developer with a solid foundation in system analysis and a strong focus on backend development.
-Passionate about solving real-world problems with scalable and secure solutions.</p>

-- **Full Stack Developer** specialized in back-end systems and API architecture
-- Passionate about gaming/technology.
-- **Contact me**: fedeealvarez97@gmail.com
+<p>I'm from Argentina, I'm a Full-Stack Developer focused on backend development.Skilled in both front-end and back-end technologies to create scalable, efficient digital solutions.Proficient in modern frameworks, cloud technologies, and database management.
+Experienced in leading and managing small, medium and large teams.
+Fluent in Spanish and English, with a collaborative and innovative mindset that drives project success.
+Seeking a challenging opportunity to apply technical expertise, creativity, and passion for software development to enhance digital presence and deliver impactful user experiences.</p>
 ---

 <h3>🧰 Tech & Tools</h3>